 The blood pumps through soft tubes into a dialysis machine where an artificial kidney known as a dialyzer filters it.
 Then it goes back into your bloodstream.

-HD in a dialysis center runs three times a week.
-It lasts for about 3 to 5 hours.
 Home dialysis has more flexibility and can occur daily for 1 and ½ to 2 hours a day.

 Peritoneal dialysis (PD) is a daily at-home dialysis treatment.
 In PD the blood gets filtered inside the body.
 A cleansing solution known as a dialysate flows into the abdomen through a surgically placed tube called a PD catheter.